Mystic Ranch

 Take, for example, a horse whose approach intimidates the human.
 Fear will have that person backing up with the body language of an intimidated victim, a body language that literally invites the horse to come forward into his space.
 Afraid of the approaching horse, the human might get angry at the horse, wave hands, might even strike the horse, creating confusion and distrust between the horse and human.
 Another common incongruity is to ask the horse to go forward while impeding forward motion with your reins, or asking him to do something that frightens you.
 If your body language has been inconsistent, your horse may take a while before he listens to your body language simply because it has been too inconsistent to be helpful to understanding what you want.

 While body language works both on the ground (with a lead line or at liberty) and on the horse’s back, I find it is best to start this at liberty on the ground without a stick or whip.
 If you have a line on the horse, the tendency is to pull on it.
 If you have a stick in hand, you will lift it to drive or block the horse.
-At liberty, all you have is body language, so it is easier to learn what your body language is saying to the horse and modify your body language as necessary to get the desired response from the horse.
+At true liberty, all you have is body language, so it is easier to learn what your body language is saying to the horse and modify it as necessary to get the desired response from the horse.

 Try walking with your horse at his shoulder, mirroring his movements in your own, completely at peace with him leading the dance.
 Your feet move in sync with his and you focus where he does; even your breathing and heartbeats start to synchronize.
 By following his lead at the beginning, you create the harmony that will cause him to follow your body language.
 At some point, he will flick an eye and ear at you asking for your opinion.
 If, in that moment, you change your body language to suggest a turn or a stop, the chances are very good that your horse will follow you into that transition.
 The key is that you must mirror your horse long enough that the horse recognizes that you are syncing up with him and asks you a question by flicking an eye and ear at you.
 If your change in body language is clear and answers his question, your horse will mirror you.